cappuccino/cappuccino.org/source/learn/starter.html.markdown

 ![New Application running in Safari](/img/new-app-running-safari.png)

 <span class="label label-info">Info</span>  This will only work in some browsers.
 Normally you'll need to start a web server too.
-To run a web server, an option would be to run the command `python -m SimpleHTTPServer` where your project is located.
+One easy way to start a web server is to use Python: just run `python -m SimpleHTTPServer` from the folder in which your project is located.

 ### The Code